Christine Blasey Ford Testifies That She Experienced PTSD After Alleged Assault

 "I have had to relive my trauma in front of the entire world, and have seen my life picked apart by people on television, in the media, and in this body who have never met me or spoken with me," Dr. Ford said.
 "Those who say that do not know me.
 I am a fiercely independent person and I am no one’s pawn.
 My motivation in coming forward was to provide the facts about how Mr. Kavanaugh’s actions have damaged my life, so that you can take that into serious consideration as you make your decision about how to proceed."

-If you are experiencing anxiety and are in need of crisis support, please call the Crisis Call Centre’s 24-hour hotline at 1-775-784-8090.
+If you are experiencing anxiety and are in need of support, please contact Samaritans on 116 123.
+All calls are free and will be answered in confidence.

 Advertisement